tuxthepenguin84/osai/README.md

 ## Categories

 ### <a id="agentsresearch"></a>Agents/Research
-* [browser-use](https://github.com/browser-use/browser-use) - Make websites accessible for AI agents.
 * [khoj](https://github.com/khoj-ai/khoj) - Your AI second brain.
 Self-hostable.
 Get answers from the web or your docs.
 Build custom agents, schedule automations, do deep research.
 Turn any online or local LLM into your personal, autonomous AI (gpt, claude, gemini, llama, qwen, mistral).
+* [browser-use](https://github.com/browser-use/browser-use) - Make websites accessible for AI agents.
+* [pydantic-ai](https://github.com/pydantic/pydantic-ai) - Agent Framework / shim to use Pydantic with LLMs.

 ### <a id="appbuilders"></a>Application Builders
 * [Langflow](https://github.com/langflow-ai/langflow) - Langflow is a low-code app builder for RAG and multi-agent AI applications.
 It’s Python-based and agnostic to any model, API, or database.